nrstott/bogart/README.md

 ## Routing

 Routing in Bogart is simple and intuitive.
-A route is a HTTP method paried with a URL matching pattern and a function to call to handle requests to the route.
+A route is a HTTP method paried with a URL matching pattern and a handler function.

     var router = bogart.router();
     router.get('/', function(req) {
       return bogart.html('Hello World');
     });

-Routes are tested for matches in the order in which they were defined.
+Routes are tested for matches in the order in which they are defined.

 ### Route Patterns